Rewan-Adel/Ecommerce-Website/README.md

 # online-store-site
-In this project a user can :
+you can visit the website from here: https://ecommerce-client-rho.vercel.app/ In this project a user can :
 - visit the websites, registers and login to the website.
 - They can check all the products available for shopping